jhugman/uniffi-bindgen-react-native/docs/src/README.md

 [`uniffi-bindgen-react-native`](https://github.com/jhugman/uniffi-bindgen-react-native) is the project that houses the bindings generators for react-native.

+It supports all language features that `uniffi-rs` supports, including:

+- calling functions from Typescript to Rust, synchronous and asynchronous.
+- calling functions from Rust to Typescript, synchronous and asynchronous.
+- objects with methods, including:
+    - garbage collection integration.
+    - uniffi traits
+- custom types

 It contains tooling to generate bindings from Hermes via JSI, and to generate the code to create turbo-modules.

 ```admonish warning